rajr5/aria_sdk_unofficial/README.md

 # AriaSdkUnofficial

 This is an unofficial Aria SDK gem meant to be a bit simpler while also implementing all of the end points instead of a limited number of them.
+This product is issued with no warranty and is in no way any representation of Aria Systems.
+The official sdk can be found [here](https://github.com/AriaSystems/ruby_sdk)
 ## Installation

 Add this line to your application's Gemfile: